DevNet Lab 17 -- Automated testing with pyATS and Genie

 ## Part 5: Operational State Testing

-Configuration state tests are very useful, and are common in network automation.
-For example, Ansible tests that a configuration stanza exists (or doesn't exist) when performing idempotence checks in a playbook run.
+Configuration state tests are very useful and are common in network automation.
+For example, Ansible tests that a configuration stanza exists (or doesn't exist) when performing idempotency checks in a playbook run.

 Configuration state testing has one important limitation: Configuration state testing does not indicate if a feature is operating as expected!